BornToBeRoot/NETworkManager/docs/Changelog/next-release.md

 ## Bugfixes

+- Show error message when redirecting to another application, but the application is hidden in the settings or somehow invalid [#2046](https://github.com/BornToBeRoot/NETworkManager/pull/2046){:target="\_blank"}
 - Group name check is now case insensitive and a group name can only be used once.
 If you create a group named `Test`, you cannot create a group named `test`. [#2014](https://github.com/BornToBeRoot/NETworkManager/pull/2014){:target="\_blank"}
 - Profile dialog
   - Validate AWS Session Manager input (instance ID, profile, region) [#2025](https://github.com/BornToBeRoot/NETworkManager/pull/2025){:target="\_blank"}